ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/afine-com/CVE-2022-36432](https://github.com/afine-com/CVE-2022-36432) :  ![starts](https://img.shields.io/github/stars/afine-com/CVE-2022-36432.svg) ![forks](https://img.shields.io/github/forks/afine-com/CVE-2022-36432.svg)

 ## CVE-2022-36408
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2022-31181.
 Reason: This candidate is a duplicate of CVE-2022-31181.
 A typo caused the wrong ID to be used.
 Notes: All CVE users should reference CVE-2022-31181 instead of this candidate.
-All references and descriptions in this candidate have been removed to prevent accidental usage.
+All references and descriptions in this candidate have been removed to prevent accidental usage